Trevor-Christensen/GameZ/README.md

 - Authenticate users by verifying credentials against stored hashed passwords.
 - Issue a JWT upon successful login.
 - Secure routes by checking the validity of the JWT.

-3. Game Catagories:

-- Create a "Game" schema with attributes like title, description, category, cover image URL, etc.
-- Set up routes to retrieve games by category.
-- Categorize games based on the provided genres (Shooter, Sports, Adventure-Open World).
-- Create separate sections or pages for each game category.
-- Display games in a visually appealing way with relevant information.

 4. Game Listings: